PowerShell/DscResource.Tests/README.md

   in unit tests.
 - Make sure the latest PowerShellGet is installed on the AppVeyor Build Worker ([issue #252](https://github.com/PowerShell/DscResource.Tests/issues/252)).
-- Update the example pusblishing example to not use `.EXTERNALMODULEDEPENDENCIES` (only #Requires is needed). `.EXTERNALMODULEDEPENDENCIES` is used for external dependencies (outside of PowerShell Gallery).
+- Update the example publishing example to not use `.EXTERNALMODULEDEPENDENCIES` (only #Requires is needed). `.EXTERNALMODULEDEPENDENCIES` is used for external dependencies (outside of PowerShell Gallery).
 - Example publishing can now use a filename without number prefix